Energy efficiency and recovery funding

-We fund both retrofits and new construction projects aimed at energy efficiency.
+We fund both new construction and retrofit projects aimed at energy efficiency.
 While we encourage municipalities to pursue building certifications, such as LEED®, it is not a prerequisite for funding.

 Generally, only projects involving municipally owned buildings will qualify for funding.
 However, a non-municipally owned building that meets the eligibility criteria for energy capital projects may be eligible for funding if the primary use of the building is for municipal purposes.